 Young leaders (aged 18 – 35) living in Canada, committed to and passionate about social entrepreneurship, community-engagement, social development.
 Young leaders with a passion for the SDGs and an idea on how they could address one of the Sustainable Development Goals in their community.

-The 150 young leaders who were trained from December till February 2017, now armed with the ACSE framework after the training, they have returned to their communities to implement their proposed SDG intervention throughout 2017, with the support of peer or business mentors.
+The 150 young leaders who were trained from December till February 2017, armed with the ACSE framework after the training, they returned to their communities to implement their proposed SDG intervention throughout 2017, with the support of peer or business mentors.

 Fifteen exemplary participants from across Canada were chosen by a diverse Selection Committee to attend the programme´s Youth Innovation Summit in Ottawa on March 30th, 2017.